apache/druid/integration-tests/README.md

 To run integration tests, you have to specify the druid cluster the tests should use.

-Druid comes with the mvn profile integration-tests for setting up druid running in docker containers, and using that cluster to run the integration tests.
+Druid comes with the Maven profile integration-tests for setting up druid running in Docker containers, and using that cluster to run the integration tests.

-To use a druid cluster that is already running, use the mvn profile int-tests-config-file, which uses a configuration file describing the cluster.
+To use a Druid cluster that is already running, use the Maven profile `int-tests-config-file`, which uses a configuration file to describe the cluster.

 Integration Testing Using Docker
 -------------------